JonathanCalderon/easy-cache-manager/README.md

 ## Prefix

-You can define a global prefix and the librarie will add it to all the object keys.
+You can define a global prefix and the library will add it to all the object keys.

 **Example**
 ```javascript